How does this medication work? What will it do for me?

 Heart conditions: The safety of using this medication if you have a heart condition has not been determined.
 If you have a heart condition, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Hypersensitivity syndrome: A severe allergic reaction called hypersensitivity syndrome has occurred for some people with the use of oxcarbazepine.
-This reaction involves a number of organs in the body and may be fatal if not treated quickly.
-Stop taking the medication and get immediate medical attention if you have symptoms of a severe allergic reaction, including fever, swollen glands, yellowing of the skin or eyes, or flu-like symptoms with skin rash or blistering.
+This reaction involves several organs in the body and may be fatal if not treated quickly.
+Stop taking the medication and get immediate medical attention if you have symptoms of a severe allergic reaction, including fever, swollen glands, joint swelling, muscle and joint pain, yellowing of the skin or eyes, or flu-like symptoms with skin rash or blistering.

 Kidney function: Kidney disease or reduced kidney function may cause this medication to build up in the body, causing side effects.
 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.